philc/book-notes/engineering/thinking in systems - donella meadows.md

     and feedback) and behavior (time graphs)."
 * Interesting case study of budworm outbreaks, which consume fir trees.
-Outbreaks happen periodically because the system slowly oscillates between less fir trees and more, based on how long since last outbreak.
+Outbreaks happen periodically because the system slowly oscillates between less fir trees and more, based on how long since the last outbreak.
 Once fir trees hit a critical mass, there's a non-linearity: worm larvae multiply faster than natural predators can grow to consume them, and their population explodes, until they eat and reduce the fir tree population.
   * This is a "system with unintuitive nonlinearities."
 * A system may be constrained by any number of input factors.
   * "Rich countries transfer capital or technology to poor ones and wonder why the economies of the